Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Introduction

-Conventional electromagnetic telescopes can only probe BSs if they are accreting matter~\cite{Olivares2020}.
-This method is inaccessible in the case of non-accreting BSs.
+Conventional electromagnetic telescopes can probe BSs only if they are accreting matter~\cite{Olivares2020, Rosa2022, Rosa2023}, keeping non-accreting ones out of reach.
 However, the successful detection of gravitational waves~\cite{GWDetection2016} has opened up a new window to probe the dark sectors of the universe.
-Further, the planning of the next-generation detectors covering a wide frequency range makes the study of all possible GW sources of BSs very crucial and timely.

-There have been considerable efforts to find observational signatures that will be able to distinguish BSs from BHs. ~\cite{Cardoso2017, Sennett2017, McDaniel2020} suggested the distinguishability of BSs and BHs as well as NSs based on tidal deformability.
-Krishnendu et al.~\cite{Krishnendu2017, Krishnendu2019} showed that the spin-induced higher multipole moments can be used to distinguish BH from other ECOs/BH mimickers.
-Later on, Pacilio et al.~\cite{Pacilio2020, Vaglio2023} showed that coherently including the spin-induced quadrupole moment in the waveform along with tidal effects can be used to obtain complementary bounds on bosonic self-interactions with next-generation GW detectors.
-All these studies are restricted to binary systems and the inspiral phase of mergers.
-GWs from isolated BSs are again restricted to accreting cases.
-In this work, we propose a new signature based on $f$-mode oscillations to delineate massive BSs in the strong-interaction limit from BHs and NSs.
+Further, the planning of the next-generation detectors covering a wide frequency range makes the study of all possible gravitational wave (GW) sources of BSs very crucial and timely.
+There have been considerable efforts to find observational signatures that will be able to distinguish BSs from BHs.
+Some studies suggested the distinguishability of BSs and BHs as well as NSs based on tidal deformability~\cite{Cardoso2017, Sennett2017, McDaniel2020}, spin-induced multipole moments~\cite{Krishnendu2017, Krishnendu2019, Pacilio2020, Vaglio2023}, $I$-Love-$Q$ relations~\cite{Maselli2017} and mergers~\cite{Cipriani2024}.

-To do this, we compute the non-radial quadrupolar fundamental frequency that couples the strongest with gravitational waves.
 The study of quasinormal modes (QNMs) is crucial as it carries information about the nature of the underlying compact object~\cite {Bustillo2021, Capano2023}.
-There have been a handful of studies on BS QNMs~\cite{Kojima1991, Yoshida1994, Balakrishna1998, Macedo2013a}.~\cite{Flores2019} is the first work studying $f$-modes for massive BSs in the strong-interaction limit.
+There have been a handful of studies on BS QNMs~\cite{Kojima1991, Yoshida1994, Balakrishna1998, Macedo2013a}, however, these considered weakly interacting systems.
+Our focus in this work are massive BSs in the strong-interaction limit (refer to Sec.~\ref{sec:model} for details).
+Flores et al.~\cite{Flores2019} is the first work to explore $f$-modes, which couple the strongest to GWs, for massive BSs in the strong-interaction limit.
 The study was restricted to NS mass BSs, and the parameters were restricted by the bounds on self-interaction cross section $0.1 < \sigma/m < 10$ [cm$^2$/g].
-Another work~\cite{Celato2025} appeared during the completion of this work that explored select BS models in the same regime.
+Another work~\cite{Celato2025}, that appeared during the completion of this work, again was restricted to select parameters in the same regime and explored $f$-mode universal relations.